YottaDB/YDBDoc/ProgGuide/langext.rst

 * ZWRITE allows the use of patterns to specify the variables and subscripts to display, whereas ZSHOW "V" applies to all local variables.
 * ZSHOW "V" optionally allows the output to be directed to a global or local variable, whereas ZWRITE always directs its output to the current output device.

-For more information on the ZWRITE/ZSHOW "V" format for alias variables, refer to `ZWRITE Format for Alias Variables <./commands.html#zwrite-format-for-alias-variables>`_.
+For more information on the ZWRITE/ZSHOW "V" format for alias variables, refer to :ref:`zwrite-format-alias-vars`.

 ++++++++++++++++++++++++
 Pass By Reference